mornir/my-skills/README.md

 ### JavaScript
 - ES.Next
 - Vue, Vuex
-- AngularJS
+- AngularJS (stopped using it)
+- React (basic, prefer using Vue)

 ### Static Site Generators
 - Nuxt
-- GatsbyJS (rudimentary)
+- GatsbyJS (basic, I wish it was based on Vue :weary:)

 ### Databases
 - Elasticsearch